-Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company- wide targets and goals Business level specific targets and/or goals Activity level specific targets and/or goals Site/facility specific targets and/or goals Site/facility specific targets and/or goals Basin specific targets and/or goals Targets are monitored at the corporate From the very beginning of Performance with Purpose (PwP) in 2006, water stewardship has been one of our top priorities.
+Levels for targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 Company-wide targets and goals Business level specific targets and/or goals Activity level specific targets and/or goals monitored at the corporate level Goals are monitored at the corporate From the very beginning of Performance with Purpose (PwP) in 2006, water stewardship has been one of our top priorities.
 We have learned from our efforts in the last decade and consulted with partners and independent experts to inform the water stewardship goals that went into our 2025 agenda.
 As a result, we have significantly raised the bar from our first set of Performance with Purpose goals.
 Our 2025 goals are more comprehensive in their scope and focused on a holistic view of our value chain and the watersheds where we operate.
-As an example, we have set a company-wide replicishment goal that focuses on high water-risks where we operate.
-This is one of seven water goals under our 2025 agenda.
+As an example, we have set a company-wide replenishment goal that focuses on high

+Site/facility specific targe s water-risk areas where we operate.
+This is one of five water goals under our 2025 agenda.
+Targets are set through a and/or goals Country level targets and/o goals Basin specific targets and/o goals combination of reviewing external best practices, consultation with subject matter experts across the PepsiCo business and taking a view of the future risk profile to the business.
+Draft targets are developed and a series of consultation process are held with the respective PepsiCo Sectors leads.
+Targets are ultimately approved by the PepsiCo PEC.
 At the activity- and site-levels, this goal applies to our manufacturing operations in high water-risk areas and they have replenishment targets that roll up at the facility, country, and business sector levels.
 Key to our goal is the local context and our aim to replenish water in the same watershed where it was extracted.
-We monitor progress on replenishment and all other water goals and targets at the corporate level. goals
+We monitor progress on replenishment and all other water goals and targets at the corporate level.